flakrimjusufi/todoapp/README.md

 ]
 ~~~~

+**7. Run the test cases from the root of the project to verify that everything is working okay:**

+`go test ./tests`

 ## Interacting with API

 Once the server is up and running, you can hit the endpoints listed in this table to interact with data: